 - You are a sinner.
-The Bible says in Romans 3:23 "For all have sinned and come short of the glory of God".
+The Bible says in Romans 3:23 "For all have sinned and fall short of the glory of God".
 This means that because no one can reach the perfect standard of God's goodness, no one can come to God on their own.
-Romans 5:12 says, "Wherefore as by one man sin entered into the world, and death by sin; and so death passed upon all men, for all have sinned".
+Romans 5:12 says, "Through one man sin entered the world, and death through sin, and thus death spread to all men, because all sinned".
 Death is the greatest evidence of sin in the world and in our own lives.
 By our wrong actions, words and thoughts it is clear that we are sinners by nature and by habitual practice.

 - As a sinner you will be punished for your sin.
 We are debtors to God because of our sin, "the wages of sin is death" (Romans 6:23).
 The punishment for our sin is eternal damnation in a place the Bible calls Hell.
 Hell is a real and terrible place.
 It is a place where there is constant torment and "weeping and wailing and gnashing of teeth".
 It is eternal.
 It will never end.
 The only qualification a person needs to get there is to be a sinner, and since we know that "all have sinned", therefore all are heading to that final destination.
 We cannot change these circumstances by trying to live a better life, or be more religious.
 The only way that this penalty for sin can be avoided is if God intervenes.

 - You must repent of sin and by faith accept what Jesus Christ did for you.
-Acts 3:19 commands "Repent ye therefore, and be converted, that your sins may be blotted out".
+Acts 3:19 commands "Repent therefore and be converted, that your sins may be blotted out, so that times of refreshing may come from the presence of the Lord".
 To repent from your sin means simply to change your mind about sin and Jesus Christ.
 God gives the power to leave sin to those who are willing to turn to God, by faith, for salvation.
 It takes God Himself to do a work of salvation in your life.
 This means having faith in Jesus Christ.
 It is not sufficient to have a head knowledge, you must believe that Jesus died for you to save you from your sins - you must claim Jesus as your personal Saviour.
 This means taking Jesus at His word, understanding that because of His great work of salvation on the cross, you can accept His gift of salvation and be saved.

 - Standing before God there are only two types of people in the world: those saved through the blood of the cross and those lost because they have rejected God's way of the cross.
-John 3:36 "He that believeth on the Son hath everlasting life: and he that believeth not the Son shall not see life; but the wrath of God abideth on him".
-Jesus Himself said, "Verily, verily, I say unto you, He that heareth my word, and believeth on him that sent me, hath everlasting life, and shall not come into condemnation; but is passed from death unto life" (John 5:24).
+John 3:36: "He who believes in the Son has everlasting life; and he who does not believe the Son shall not see life, but the wrath of God abides on him".
+Jesus Himself said, "Most assuredly, I say to you, he who hears My word and believes in Him who sent Me has everlasting life, and shall not come into judgment, but has passed from death into life" (John 5:24).

 If you have been brought by God to realise these truths above and you want to put your trust in the Lord Jesus Christ for your salvation, why not use this prayer below as a starting point to pray to God?
 Ask Him to save you.
 There are no magic words.
 Reciting the words of this prayer will do not do anything for you.
 You must believe in your heart the sentiments expressed and mean them personally as you pray them to God.
 This prayer cannot save you, but faith in Christ will.